cdoorenweerd/Rubinoff_etal_UH_Systematics_class/Homework_assignment2/Homework_assignment2.md

 ## 1. Infer a ML tree with IQ-Tree

+Make sure to copy the files from the Homework2 folder in the peps662_class folder to a new folder in the koa_scratch.
+If you try to run these analyses form the peps662_class folder it wont work.

 1. Infer a ML tree with IQ-Tree.
 The input alignment files are available in the Homework2 folder on the Koa cluster, called

 ```